tmux-plugins/tmux-copycat/video/script.md

 Script
 ------
 File search can be really useful for selecting `git status` files.
+I'll invoke `git status` to get the output.

 But as you can see, file search has it's limitations.
+In the example on the screen, file search didn't select `files.txt` and `file with spaces.txt`.
+It just skiped those and selected the next file.

-It does not detect simple file names.
+Why?
+Well, file search does not detect simple file names.
 A string has to have a forward slash in it to be detected as a file.

-Tmux copycat has a git special binding for this.
-Prefix + control g after git status command, guarantees you'll be able to smoothly jump over all the files.
+To solve this, there is a git special "bajnding": prefix + control g.
+I'll invoke it.

-That includes files with spaces and single word files.
+I can now smoothly jump over all the git status files, including files with spaces and single word files.

 5 - Selecting numbers `prefix + <C-d>`
 ======================================